 The Birth of the Muscle Car: 1949-1960

 The muscle car era can be traced back to the late 1940s and early 1950s, when American automakers began experimenting with performance-oriented vehicles.
 One of the earliest precursors to the muscle car was the 1949 Oldsmobile Rocket 88, which featured a powerful V8 engine in a lightweight body.
 This car set the stage for what would become the muscle car formula: a large, powerful engine in a mid-sized, affordable car.
+Throughout the 1950s, cars like the Chrysler 300 and the Chevrolet Corvette began to offer high-performance options that catered to a growing market of enthusiasts.
+However, it wasn’t until the 1960s that the true muscle car movement took off, fueled by rising demand for speed, power, and affordability.

 The Golden Age of Muscle Cars: 1960s-1970s